xn0kkx/xn0kkx/README.md

 </p>
 I’m a 23-year-old Brazilian pentester, ethical hacker, and entrepreneur, really passionate about improving cybersecurity solutions.
 I’m a member of IDCiber, one of the largest cyber defense organizations in Latin America.

 I enjoy creating pentesting tools using C, C++, Python, and Shell Script.
-I also have experience with HTML, CSS, JavaScript, and PHP, and I currently use these technologies alongside Vue.js and Laravel.
+I also have experience with HTML, CSS, JavaScript, and PHP, and I currently use essas tecnologias alongside Vue.js e Laravel.
 Additionally, I’m skilled in cloud computing (AWS and Azure) and have a strong background in Linux.

 <img align="right" alt="Hacking" width="300" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExODF2ZjNraDd4YzF2OGdla2ZwajZvM3BsbnJ6ZnFxNTYzdzd0NGVueSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/V4NSR1NG2p0KeJJyr5/giphy.gif">